Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key derivation driver operation capacity

 The core keeps track of an operation's capacity and enforces it.
-The core guarantees that it will not request output beyond the capacity of the operation, with one exception: opaque drivers that support `"key_derivation_derive_key"` [cooked key types](#transparent-cooked-key-derivation), i.e. for key types where the derived key material is not a direct copy of the key derivation's output stream.
+The core guarantees that it will not request output beyond the capacity of the operation, with one exception: opaque drivers that support [`"key_derivation_output_key"`](#key-derivation-driver-outputs), i.e. for key types where the derived key material is not a direct copy of the key derivation's output stream.

 Such drivers must enforce the capacity limitation and must return `PSA_ERROR_INSUFFICIENT_CAPACITY` from any output request that exceeds the operation's capacity.
 Such drivers must provide the following entry point:
 ```